-In May 2014, the FASB issued ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)."
-Beginning January 1, 2018, the Company was required to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services and has included additional disclosure requirements.
-The majority of the Company has concluded that the adoption of ASU 2014-09 did not have an impact on both the rental revenue and tenant reimbursement income revenue streams.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 "Revenue from Contracts with Customers (Topic 606)."
+Beginning January 1, 2018, the

+Company was required to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services and has included additional disclosure requirements.
+The majority of the Company's revenue is derived from tenant leases at multifamily and industrial properties and the Company has concluded that the adoption of ASU 2014-09 did not have an impact on both the rental revenue and tenant reimbursement income revenue streams.
 The Company has adopted this standard on January 1, 2018 using the modified retrospective method, and the cumulative impact did not have an impact on equity.
-Accordingly, there are no differences between the amounts as reported in the Company's Consolidated Balance Sheet as of September 30, 2018 and its Consolidated Statements of Operations for the three and nine months ended September 30, 2018 compared to without the adoption of ASU 2014-09.
+Accordingly, there are no differences between the amounts as reported in the Company's Consolidated Balance Sheet as of March 31, 2018 and its Consolidated Statement of Operations for the three months ended March 31, 2018 compared to without the adoption of ASU 2014-09.
 However, upon adoption of the new leasing standard, ASU 2014-09 may impact the presentation of certain lease and non-lease components of revenue.
-See above for a further description of the expected impact the new leasing standard may have on the Company.
+See below for a further description of the expected impact the new leasing standard may have on the Company.